naveedn/naveed-website/content/posts/2020-03-10-a-sane-and-fair-interviewing-process-for-senior-software-engineers.md

 Oh right.
 Clearly, we have a habit in this industry of over extending our resources and delivering suboptimal solutions.
 It's no wonder why Fred Brooks is quoted as saying that "adding manpower to a late software project makes it later".
 We're doing the same thing with our interviews.

+#### Depending on the interviewer, you are rewarded little to no credit for communication, problem solving, or coach-ability -- just the results of your solution

+Just to throw another wrench into this whole process, many interviewers pay lip-service to the idea that candidates should be judged holistically, but then judge them by very strict standards.
+Its not enough to try and articulate your approach, try to code a strategy, and iterate to your solution in a real-life manner.
+If you get stuck and ask for hints, you get docked points.
+If you don't solve the problem the way your interviewer wants you to solve the problem, your solution is considered "messy" and "confusing".
+A sub-optimal solution?
+"Lacks Problem Solving Skills".

+Having someone coach you to a  workable solution means the highest score you can expect to get for the interview is a "Neutral".
+We don't observe the process of problem solving, we just reward people who already know the problem and get it right.

 #### They disenfranchise the middle 60% of all applicants.

 Up until now, dear reader, you've had to take me at my word -- but your patience is about to be rewarded.
 In my most recent interviewing process, I got a chance to interview with one of the bigger software job applicant websites and was able to peel back the lid on how interviews look like from the other side.
-As part of my interview, I was given a sample of actual data the organization regarding job interviews and job hiring.
-Given a dataset of 800 actual candidates who all scored average or higher in an assessment, how many of them got a call back from a company?
+As part of my interview, I was given a sample of actual data collected by the organization regarding job interviews and job hiring.
+Given a dataset of 800 actual candidates who all scored average or higher in a LC style assessment, how many of them got a call back from a company?
 Rather, how many calls did the best candidates get vs anyone who "passed"?

 **NOTE: my goal is not to "out" any company, but highlight discrepancies in the hiring process.
 As a result, I will not be providing specifics about the company or providing information that would compromise their identity.**